WP Plugin · Custom Fields

 Want the full technical breakdown?

-The blog guide covers the rwmb_after_save_post snippet for the tag-mirror workaround (with the empty-value guard against accidental tag deletion), the design rationale behind the postmeta limitation, and what the v1.3 whitelist will look like.
+The blog guide covers the rwmb_after_save_post snippet for the tag-mirror fallback (with the empty-value guard against accidental tag deletion), the design rationale behind Queryra's postmeta extraction, and developer filter options for custom field plugins.

 Troubleshooting